 I am NOT a doctor or medical professional.

 If any of what I’m about to say resonates with you, please talk to your medical team.

 Because of the way I was eating previously, my hormones were ALL out of whack.
 I’m convinced that my body was insulin resistant and not processing my food well.
 My blood sugar was all over the place.

 I would eat to beyond comfortably full but then feel like I needed to eat again a couple hours later.
 According to Tracy Brown’s hunger/fullness scale, eating to an 8 out of 10 would mean I shouldn’t need to eat for 5-6 hours.
 Hunger after just a couple hours would be a sign that something wasn’t working.

-I wish I would have known that because I likely wouldn’t have gotten my hormone levels checked.
+I wish I would have known that because I likely would have gotten my hormone levels checked.

 Cutting out sweeteners and flours helped me stabalize my blood sugar levels and heal my insulin resistance.
 This was a major win as far as my last diet was concerned.
 This doesn’t automatically mean that I need to keep those things out of my diet forever.